ZoomInfo Technologies Inc. [ZI] stock Initiated by Citigroup analyst, price target now $19

-ZoomInfo (NASDAQ: ZI), the go-to-market platform to find, acquire, and grow customers, today announced a powerful new generative AI tool within Chorus, its conversation intelligence solution, that automatically drafts follow-up emails after meetings, saving time and effort for revenue teams.

-ZoomInfo Technologies Inc. stock has also gained 5.34% of its value over the past 7 days.
-However, ZI stock has declined by -37.70% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -25.48% and lost -42.98% year-on date.
+On that day, ZoomInfo management will host a conference call and webcast at 4:30 p.m.
+ET (1:30 p.m.
+PT) to review financial results.

+Over the last 12 months, ZI stock dropped by -60.25%.
+The one-year ZoomInfo Technologies Inc. stock forecast points to a potential upside of 34.77.
+The average equity rating for ZI stock is currently 1.82, trading closer to a bullish pattern in the stock market.

-The market cap for ZI stock reached $6.89 billion, with 404.07 million shares outstanding and 303.06 million shares in the current float.
-Compared to the average trading volume of 6.44M shares, ZI reached a trading volume of 5426698 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $6.89 billion, with 404.07 million shares outstanding and 303.06 million shares in the current float.
+Compared to the average trading volume of 6.50M shares, ZI stock reached a trading volume of 5619436 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about ZoomInfo Technologies Inc. [ZI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ZI shares is $26.29 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ZI stock is a recommendation set at 1.82.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.